 Ashli Davis graduated in 2012 with a Bachelor’s Degree in Chemistry from MIT.
-She is a former member of PROject Nailz, a Boston-area all-female competitive hip hop dance group.
-Throughout college, she was also a dancer and choreographer for several of MIT’s dance groups, including Mocha Moves and Ridonkulous.
-Ashli currently works as a Process Development Associate II at the Broad Institute in Cambridge, MA where she develops and optimizes molecular biology processes used for high-throughput and cutting-edge research.
-Ashli still and always will love the art of dance, however, and continues to choreograph in her spare time.
+Ashli is currently a graduate student in Chemical Engineering at the University of Masachusetts at Lowell.
+She previously worked as a Process Development Associate at the Broad Institute in Cambridge, MA where she developed and optimized molecular biology processes used for high-throughput and cutting-edge research.
+In her free time, Ashli enjoys the art of dance and choreographs and teaches dance workshops in her spare time.

 Sam Nicaise is a graduate research assistant at MIT in Electrical Engineering.
 His graduate research focuses on nanofabrication of 10-nm lithographic features for the templated self assembly of block copolymers.
 He is interested in applications of this combined bottom-up and top-down approach for integrated circuits, solar cells, computing, and biological sensing.
 Outside of the laboratory, Sam leads and competes with MIT’s Triathlon Club and is active with the MIT Cycling Club as the race director for the 2015 XPot Race.
 His hobbies include cooking for parties, creative ferments, and cheering on University of Kentucky basketball.

 Danielle Olson is a recent graduate of the Massachusetts Institute of Technology (MIT) where she earned a Bachelor's Degree in Computer Science & Engineering.
 While at MIT, Danielle served as a researcher for the MIT Media Lab, Captain of the MIT Cheerleading Squad, & the first Student Ambassador to the MIT Office of Minority Education.
 Danielle now works as a Program Manager at the Microsoft New England Research & Development Center.